 The Orientalist Gaze

 In the cutaway shots in her music videos “Coke Bottle” and “Long As I Get Paid”, Agnez gets steamy with African American guys and doing lap dance and strip dance for them.

 The many sexually suggestive shots and the dominatrix role she plays in “Long As I Get Paid.”
 In short Agnez’ music videos shows merely follow the sex-sell formula that prevails in the RnB and hip-hop scene.
 Her MVs affirms the presence of male gaze, which explicitly depicts women as visual objects for male sexual pleasure or male spectators.

-But even more cringe-inducing is the blatant orientalism of the music videos, particularly in “Long as I Get Paid”.
+Blatant orientalism is also shown in the music videos, particularly in “Long as I Get Paid”.
 Coined by literary theorist and journalist Edward W. Said, orientalism refers to the way of seeing or imagining that exaggerates or distorts the perception of “the East” (Middle East, Asia) in comparison to “the West” (Europe and the U.S.).
 Usually it involves perceiving the culture or elements coming from “the East” as exotic, mysterious, inferior, or sometimes dangerous, and how it totally differs from the civilized “West”.
 Orientalism acknowledged how the depiction of women of “the East”, presented in novels, epics, and paintings, have been eroticized and exoticized for the pleasure of “the West” male voyeur.